kailash-manasarovar/statement/docs/index.md

 ## A friend on the inside

-- At some point, something happened between myself and a gang member, inexplicably and miraculously, that made him change his mind about his grim purpose.
+- At some point during the switcheroo-porn production, probably in March 2023, something happened between myself and a gang member, inexplicably and miraculously, that made him change his mind about his grim purpose.
-- I believe it is to do with my memory of [a man sobbing his heart out in my arms](timeline/2023/march.md#dreaming-of-the-trumpet-teacher) in my bed one Monday night after chamber music classes at the height of the switcheroo scam and my unconditional and relentless good feelings for him that continue to this day.
+- I believe it is to do with my memory of [the trumpet teacher sobbing his heart out in my arms](timeline/2023/march.md#dreaming-of-the-trumpet-teacher) in my bed one Monday night after chamber music class, and my unconditional and relentless good feelings for him that continue to this day.
-- I believe he changed his mind about his grim purpose and maybe even asked them to stop, and they didn't - an impossible request anyway - and instead he started to help me in a clandestine manner.
+- I believe this man, at that moment, changed his mind about what he was doing, and maybe even asked the gangs to stop, and they didn't - an impossible request anyway - so instead he started to help me in a clandestine manner.
 - He told me about the region's decades-long honey-trap enterprise, sending me photographic evidence in the process.
-- He sent me pictures of countless other female victims the gangs had targeted over many decades, some sexploitation blackmail victims, but many of whom I believe to have been murdered.
+- Putting his own life at considerable risk, he sent me pictures of countless other female victims the gangs had targeted over many decades; some sexploitation blackmail victims, many of them groomed and drugged into porn and prostitution, some manipulated into having babies for porn, and many I believe to have been murdered.
 - He sent me pictures of the men involved in [the conservatory switcheroo porn-scam](crimes/protagonists/vidal-sastre.md#at-least-four) and much information I have been adding to this police statement.
+- He told me about the proliferation of child-pornography in the region and how hackers are now expected to target children and toddlers online.
-- He told me about the proliferation of child-porn and the baby-rape industry in Dénia; one of the gang’s major sources of income.
+- He told me about the baby-rape industry in Dénia, now thought to be the gang’s major source of income.
 - He warned me about poisoning in my home, and my car, amongst other things.
 - While I was being severely and daily drugged with hallucinogens and toxic substances without my knowledge, it was hard to make sense of the information I was receiving, but I have been steadily piecing it all together.
 - There is no doubt in my mind that without this man's help, I would not be here today.
+- I also understand that after the gangs failed once again to murder me in [July 2025](timeline/2025/july.md#lourdes), he requested asylum in Israel and it was granted.

 ![Super-hero squirrel](content/images/super-hero-squirrel.png)

+- I'm happy he's safe.

 ## From honey-traps to world domination